 Three Things I Accomplished this Year with the help of my friends.

 I grew up all over the world.
 Every two or three years it was a new country, a different culture, sometimes even another language.
 At the age of 14 I moved from the jungles of Paraguay to Geneva, Switzerland.
 In Europe I discovered culture: museums, classical music and jazz, Shakespeare.
-I realized I had an intellect and I consumed volumes of philosophy and poetry with the enthusiasm of a barbarian descending upon Rome.
+I realized I had an intellect and I consumed volumes of philosophy and poetry with the same enthusiasm (but not the destructive effect) of a barbarian descending upon Rome .

 Tabatha's and My 15th Anniversary